 KUP’s uninterruptible power supply systems power some of the most critical data centres, servers, IT equipment and production processes in use today.
 Within these environments, energy management is critical.
 Running costs must be minimised without compromising resilience.
+This blog explores ecomode; the pros and cons of this special mode, and how equipment can operate at the highest possible levels of efficiency.

 Also known as ‘economy’, eco-mode is a special UPS operating mode offering enhanced energy efficiency.
 Capable of delivering efficiency up to 99 percent, eco-mode sees the bypass line (raw mains supply) power the load, with the inverter powered but remaining off as long as the mains is in tolerance.
 It is similar to the basic operating mode of an offline UPS, where the inverter is on standby and ready to switch on if there’s a power problem.

+When there’s an issue with the mains supply, the load experiences a fractional break in supply, while the UPS system’s automatic bypass switches back to the inverter.
 This short break in continuous power is the main drawback to using eco-mode, particularly for facilities with sensitive equipment, such as data centres.
 Here the break in supply can trigger a reset or restart in equipment, which may then take a significant time to come back into service, even if the power break itself was fleeting.
 In comparison, if the UPS is being used on a site with a relatively stable mains supply and to support equipment that is not affected by a short break, (for example a process room air conditioner that will restart at the same setting it was on before the break), then the 1-2% extra energy savings of eco-mode may be worth consideration.

 However, another disadvantage of pure eco-mode is the lack of power conditioning that would be provided by operating in continuous online mode.
 In that mode, all power to the load goes through the UPS and in doing so the power voltage and frequency are stabilised and conditioned.
 Transient brownouts (voltage drops) or spikes (voltage peaks), and variations in frequency caused by mains anomalies can damage electronic equipment or cause undesirable and time-consuming resets and restarts in a similar way to short power breaks.